-We’ve put together these tips to support you in keeping well and managing diabetes while you’re at home, self-isolating or shielding – or know someone who is.
+We’ve put together these tips to support you in keeping well and managing diabetes if you’re staying at home more often, whether you're self-isolating or know someone who is.

 We know that this advice may mean you have to completely change your way of life, and we know that may be daunting.
 We want you to know that we’re right here with you at this difficult time.